 Prices here are remarkably low because we sell only bare-root plants—not the pot, the soil, nor the sales staff.
 Our trees and bushes come to you in a dormant state.
 When plants awake from winter, they wait a few weeks for the proper heat and light conditions to begin growth.
 The reverse is true in the autumn when plant metabolisms slow down before freeze-up.
 Only during these brief weeks of dormancy can we dig, grade, pack and mail your choices.

 We offer plants in three forms:

 - OVERSIZED STOCK Some transplants grow too large to be mailed - 1.6 metres being the maximum length allowed by Canada Post.
 Customers who can pick up their orders often benefit by receiving XL stock for the same price as mail-order size.
-Stock that is left at season's end we sell for extraordinarily low prices on our clearance day.
 Big trailers or enormous vans are NOT necessary to get these trees home: pickup trucks, station wagons, car roofs, large trunks and fold-down back seats usually suffice.
 Bring a tarp.

 Success in transplanting bare-root plants is directly proportional to the effort put into site preparation.
 The quicker your plants are in the ground, the better they will grow.
-Bare surfaces heat up and lose moisture quickly so form the soil into a bowl (for easier watering) and mulch generously with straw, lawn-cuttings, leaves or woodchips.
-Heavy watering twice a week is better then a daily dribbling.
+Bare surfaces heat up and lose moisture quickly so form the soil into a bowl (for easier watering) and mulch generously with straw, lawn-cuttings, leaves or wood chips.
+Heavy watering twice a week is better than a daily dribbling.

 Basically, the first year shows little growth.
 Be grateful that your plants leafed out and are busy re-establishing their roots.
 During the second year the leaves should appear more lush and modest growth will occur.
 It is during the third year that plants take off.
 Time and again customers have told us of walking their properties and wondering, "How did those great things get there!"